issp-center-dev/TeNeS/docs/sphinx/en/install.rst

 .. admonition:: Specify compiler

    CMake detects your compiler automatically but sometimes this does not work.
-In this case, you can specify the compiler by the following way,
+In this case, you can specify the compiler in the following way,

    ::